 Other streaming software solutions – Why they didn’t take the top

-Streamlabs OBS features a complete UI overhaul of OBS Studio but lacks some functionality.
+Streamlabs OBS: A Complete UI overhaul, but lacks some functionality.

 Streamlabs OBS is a Fork of the official OBS master branch on GitHub.
 It is designed with user ease-of-use in mind to make starting to stream as easy as possible.
 It hosts many of the features of OBS and a few additions of third-party integrations for things like Streamlabs Alerts.
 (Things like follows, Subs, Merch store purchases, bits, etc.)